jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 }
 ```

 But what if I want to make Foo's methods private to my Bar struct (or at least my Bar struct's package)?
-I actually [can't](https://stackoverflow.com/questions/33908672/private-embedded-struct-when-importing-a-struct-from-another-package) without defining a private wrapper like so:
+I actually can't.
+Even if I wrap the public Foo in a privateFoo wrapper:

 ```go
 type privateFoo struct {